dylanamiller/dqn_in_130_lines/README.md

     "def epsilon_greedy(q_values, episode, epsilon=0.3):\n",
     "    r = np.random.rand()\n",
     "    return torch.argmax(q_values).item() if r > (epsilon/episode) else np.random.randint(len(q_values.tolist()))"
    ]
   },
   {
+   "cell_type": "markdown",
+   "metadata": {},
+   "source": [
+    "Finally, we have the training loop.
+First, I will walk through the Q Learning algorithm, then I will point out something about why the algorithm does what it does and the result of doing this, and finally I will explain the changes made in order to accomodate the neural network.\n", "\n",
+    "The first thing we have to do, is prime out buffer as described above.
+We only have to do this once for the entire run of the algorithm, because the agent will accumulate experience.\n", "\n",
+    "At the start of the episode, we get a new state.
+We use this, to get our Q values that correspond to the value of taking action in that state.
+With our Q values in hand, we use the epsilon greedy policy to choose an action.
+We use the chosen action to step the environment forward and get the reward and next state.
+This next state is run through the network to get its Q values.
+This time, instead of using our epsilon greedy policy to choose the action, we will simply choose the action with the highest Q value. \n", "\n",
+    "This is our entire experience tuple.
+So we add (state, action, reward, next state and next action) to our buffer.
+At this point, we will set the state to be what is currently the next state and repeat the experience tuple collection process. \n", "\n",
+    "At the end of the episode, we will randomly sample a batch from our buffer and perform our update.
+Now, the Q learning update is $R + \\gamma max_{a \\in A}Q_{\\theta}(S_{t+1}, a) - Q_{\\theta}(S_{t}, A_{t})$.
+This is very similar to the TD error, and it intuitively tells us that the update is the difference between what happened and what we expected to happen. \n", "\n",
+    "And that is the algorithm.
+Or at least that is the Q learning algorithm.
+I will explain necessary changes in a moment.
+First however, I want to make a note of the second term in our update, $\\gamma max_{a \\in A}Q_{\\theta}(S_{t+1}, a)$:\n", "\n",
+    "$\\gamma$ is the discount factor.
+This tells us by how much we wish to say that future rewards are not as important as the current reward.
+1 corresponds to no discount and says that we want all rewards considered equally and 0 says that only the current reward matter.
+The choice depends on the problem, but for toy problems such as CartPole, a value like 0.9 or 0.99 are fairly standard choices. \n", "\n",
+    "The more important part of this term, is $max_{a \\in A}Q_{\\theta}(S_{t+1}, a)$. $R$ plus this term could describe a possible Q value from $S_{t}$ for a different policy.
+So, given a different policy, say with parameters $\\theta'$, this could be written as $Q_{\\theta'}(S_{t}, A_{t})$, which looks an awful lot like the final term of the update.
+It is this fact that makes Q Learning an off-policy algorithm.
+Rather than use the agent's behavior defining policy, epsilon greedy, to choose the action, we are using the max action.
+The result is that the agent is attempting the estimate the optimal policy.
+Cool strategy. \n", "\n",
+    "This is also why we can use experience from any point in training.
+In RL, the state distribution underlying the agent's behavior is not stationary.
+As the agent learns, its probability of ending up in states changes as it action preference changes.
+For on-policy algorithms, where the agent is updating the same policy it is using to choose actions, that means that its policy is moving around underneath it quite a bit, so it can only use experience from its current update period.
+In Q Learning however, we are trying to estimate the optimal policy, which does not change.
+So, all data points converge toward it and will help with our updates.\n", "\n",
+    "Now, for the required (not really, but they make it work better) neural network changes.
+Since there is a considerable amount of noise that results from using a nonlinear function approximator and, in this case, constantly comparing Q values against a changing set of Q values, we will actually want to define two neural networks rather than one.
+We will not train our second network, but freeze it with the weights of the first network from a given update period.
+While this network will be kept frozen, we will occasionally set it to match the current weights of our training network.
+We will use this second network as our target (i.e. the term added to the reward).
+By keeping its weights, and therefore Q values, largely stationary, we are able to remove some noise from our updates.
+Imagine trying to throw pebbles in a jar, but the jar were to move every time you threw.
+It would be very difficult.
+By keeping it still, you will get better at aiming at the jar.\n", "\n",
+    "We will call the parameters of this second network $\\theta'$.
+This makes our update $R + \\gamma max_{a \\in A}Q_{\\theta'}(S_{t+1}, a) - Q_{\\theta}(S_{t}, A_{t})$.\n", "\n",
+    "And that's it.
+DQN in about 130 lines."
+   ]
+  },
+  {